 In conclusion, saltwater kayak fishing is the oldest way of fishing on a vessel.
 It’s not that new but it is still interesting.
 Setting up musky trolling rod and reel for saltwater kayak fishing is a little complicated.
 But if you follow these steps, it will be less difficult.

-Follow these to get a great outcome of the setup.
+Follow these steps to get a great outcome of the setup.